mazwat/mazwat.github.io/uml-lm.md

 - Animation Systems

 ![State Diagram Symbols](images/state-symbols.svg)
-*fig.12 - The main symbols in an State Diagram*
+*fig.12 - The main symbols in a State Diagram*

 ## Tools for making UML